gunrock/graphblast/README.md

-# GraphBLASD
+# GraphBLAST

-GraphBLASD is a GPU implementation of [GraphBLAS](https://graphblas.org), an open standard for building blocks of graph algorithms.
+GraphBLAST is a GPU implementation of [GraphBLAS](https://graphblas.org), an open standard for building blocks of graph algorithms.
 It gives data scientists who have no GPU programming experience the power to implement graph algorithms on the GPU.

 Our project seeks to combine the elegance of the GraphBLAS interface with the best-in-class performance [Gunrock](https://github.com/gunrock/gunrock) the fastest GPU graph framework in the world provides.
 Our goal is to be the leading graph framework in the following metrics: